-Get ready to make a reservation for one messed-up dining experience, as the 2022 movie The Menu prepares to serve up a dark comedy treat for audiences.
+Get ready to make a reservation for one messed-up dining experience, as the 2022 movie The Menu serves up a dark comedy treat for audiences.
 So what does The Menu have cooking up?
 (OK, think we've gotten all food/restaurant puns out of our system now).

 In addition to an all-star cast, many members of the creative team behind The Menu have connections to one of the best shows on TV, Succession.
 This includes producer Adam McKay, director Mark Mylod and one half of the screenwriting team, Will Tracy.
 Is The Menu going to have the same satirical bite the HBO show has?